tlswg/super-jumbo-record-limit/draft-mattsson-tls-super-jumbo-record-limit.md

 In some use cases such as DTLS over SCTP {{RFC6083}} the 2<sup>14</sup> bytes limit is a severe limitation.

-This document defines a "super_jumbo_record_size_limit" flags extension ({{ex}}).
+This document defines a "large_record_size" flags extension ({{ex}}).
 The Record Size Limit Extension for TLS as specified in {{RFC8449}} used in combination with the flags extension defined in this document allows endpoints to negotiate a record size limit larger than the protocol-defined maximum record size.
 This can be used to bump up the maximum size of protected records to 2<sup>16</sup>-1 bytes, which is larger than the default limit of 2<sup>14</sup> bytes.
 This extension is defined for version 1.3 of TLS and DTLS.

 # Terminology